strarsis/woo-variation-swatches/README.txt

 * Enable attributes into label/text/button swatches
 * Control attribute setting globally.
 * Compatible with popular themes and plugins
+* Option to select ROUNDED and CIRCLED variation shape.
+* Flexible tooltip insert and dispaly settings
+* Option to disable plugin stylesheet.
 * No extra option and no conclusion.

 = Sites Built With Woo Variation Swatches Plugin =